 2 Similarities Between Loafers And Boat Shoes

-Two ways in which they’re actually quite similar are their heel and their moccasin-like seam.
+They’re actually quite similar, given their heel and their moccasin-like seam.

 1. The Heel